Big Interview with Show Jumper

 Stephanie Holmén

-Her equestrian journey started, like for so many of us, with pony riding at a funfair when she was 2.5 years old.
-Ever since then horses and riding have played an essential part in Stephanie Holmén’s life.
-As a young pony rider, she tried out eventing, dressage and jumping before finally deciding to go all-in on jumping.
+Her equestrian journey started, like for so many of us, with pony riding at a funfair when she was two and a half years old.
+Ever since then, horses and riding have played an essential part in Stephanie Holmén's life.
+As a young pony rider, she tried out eventing, dressage, and jumping before finally deciding to go all-in on jumping.

 Now, Stephanie faces a new career challenge as she embarks on her own venture at Borelund stable in Skåne.
 Her goal?
 Nothing less than the very top.
 At Maya Delorez, we firmly believe that Stephanie has a promising future ahead of her, and we are excited to see where she is headed!